bbauska/UofM-Intro-CSS3/README.md

   style="border: 2px solid #000000;"
   width="400px;" />
 </p>

-Hello, everybody.
-Welcome to Introduction to CSS3.
-In the next four weeks, we\'re going to learn how to take plain simple HTML5 code and turn it into something really beautiful.

 What will be doing over the next four weeks?
 Well, the main focus will be on learning about cascading style sheets.
 We\'re going to talk about